 It is currently not possible to predict the duration of the pandemic or the time needed for economic activity to return to prior levels.
 The COVID-19 pandemic has resulted in significant financial market volatility and uncertainty.
-Although the United States and other countries have made significant progress related to vaccinating significant portions of their populations, the efficacy of each individual vaccine against the multiple strains of the COVID-19 virus is unknown.
+Although the United States and other countries have made significant progress related to vaccinating large portions of their populations, the efficacy of each individual vaccine against the multiple strains of the COVID-19 virus is unknown.
 Moreover, a new "wave" of COVID-19 cases may exacerbate the increased levels of market disruption and volatility seen in the recent past will have an adverse effect on the Company's ability to access capital, on its business, results of operations and financial condition, and on the market price of its common stock.

-The Company's results for the quarter ending March 31, 2021 reflect a negative impact from the COVID-19 pandemic due to some healthcare facilities' additional focus on COVID-19.
-Although the Company does not provide guidance to investors relating to its future results of operations, its results for the quarter ending June 30, 2021, and possibly future quarters, could reflect a continued negative impact from the COVID-19 pandemic for similar reasons.
+The Company's results for the quarter ending September 30, 2021 reflect a negative impact from the COVID-19 pandemic due to some healthcare facilities' additional focus on COVID-19 and from the effect on our customers and potential customers of supply chain issues relating thereto.
+Although the Company does not provide guidance to investors relating to its future results of operations, its results for the quarter ending December 31, 2021, and possibly future quarters, could reflect a continued negative impact from the COVID-19 pandemic for similar reasons.
 The duration and severity of the pandemic is unknown, and so the continued effect on the Company's results over the long term is uncertain.

-Although the Company did not experience any material impact to trade accounts receivable losses in the quarter ended March 31, 2021, the Company's exposure may increase if its customers are adversely affected by changes in healthcare laws, coverage, and reimbursement, economic pressures or uncertainty associated with local or global economic recessions, disruption associated with the current COVID-19 pandemic, or other customer-specific factors.
-The Company has not historically experienced significant trade account receivable losses, but it is possible that there could be a material adverse impact from potential adjustments of the carrying amount of trade account receivables as hospitals' cash flows are impacted by their response to the COVID-19 pandemic.
+Although the Company did not experience any material impact to trade accounts receivable losses in the quarter ended September 30, 2021, the Company's exposure may increase if its customers are adversely affected by changes in healthcare laws, coverage, and reimbursement, economic pressures or uncertainty associated with local or global economic recessions, disruption associated with the current COVID-19 pandemic, or other customer-specific factors.
+The Company has not historically experienced significant trade account receivable losses, but it is possible that there could be a material adverse impact from potential adjustments of the carrying amount of trade account receivables as clinical customers' cash flows are impacted by healthcare business considerations related to the COVID-19 pandemic.